How to Sleep on a Train

 Motion sickness can be managed by choosing seats where the train’s movement is less noticeable, typically in the middle of the car and facing the direction of travel.
 Consider taking motion sickness medication about an hour before your journey if you’re particularly sensitive to movement.

 Keeping your head stable with a good travel pillow and focusing on steady breathing can help reduce motion sensitivity.
-Many travelers find that closing their eyes and listening to calming music helps them adjust to the train’s motion patterns.
+Many travelers find that closing their eyes and a mental exercise like the 54321 grounding technique helps them adjust to the train’s motion patterns.

 What should I do if I’m too hot or cold on the train?